-In recent years the difference between iOS and Android has become very little; both have ‘borrowed’ elements from one another (iOS nicked the Notification Shade from Android while Android now has ‘Screen Time’ and ‘Night Mode’, both of which appeared on Apple’s OS first) and it’s possible to do lots of things pretty similarly across both platforms – app support has also reached the point where pretty much every third-party app is available on both the App Store and Google Play Store.
+In recent years the difference between iOS and Android has become very little; both have ‘borrowed’ elements from one another (iOS nicked the Notification Shade from Android while Android now has ‘Screen Time’ and ‘Night Mode’, both of which appeared on Apple’s OS first) and it’s possible to do lots of things pretty similar across both platforms – app support has also reached the point where pretty much every third-party app is available on both the App Store and Google Play Store.
 In fact, most people on the street probably wouldn’t be able to tell one OS from the other.

-These points – taken along with the fact that both Apple and Google have strived in recent years to make the process of switching between the two mobile operating systems as seamless as possible – means that many smartphone users have become platform agnostic, instead picking their next phone based on its physical features rather than what software it’s running.
+These points – taken along with the fact that both Apple and Google have strived in recent years to make the process of switching between the two mobile operating systems as seamless as possible – means that many smartphone users have become platform agnostic, instead of picking their next phone based on its physical features rather than what software it’s running.

 Traditionally-speaking, I’ve never been one of ‘those’ people, although I did briefly become an iOS user a couple of years back when the iPhone 7 was released.
 I’ve always been drawn to Android because it’s more in tune with what I want; I love retro gaming emulation and that’s something you can only do (easily) on phones running Google’s OS.
-I’m also a big fan of deep customisation, and I also love the fact that there are so many different Android phones out there that all offer something a little different when it comes to hardware.
+I’m also a big fan of deep customization, and I also love the fact that there are so many different Android phones out there that all offer something a little different when it comes to hardware.

 However, perhaps the most important point is Google itself.
 Ever since I discovered the wonders of Google Mail over a decade ago, I’ve made full use of the company’s excellent selection of free services, including Google Photos, Drive, Google Music, Google Maps and many more besides (yes, I even used Google Plus briefly).
 Taking this into account, it’s obvious that I would gravitate towards an Android phone, as it’s the best means of offering excellent integration with these services on a mobile level.
 The fact that whenever I’ve owned an iOS device I’ve shunned services like iTunes and iCloud only seemed to strengthen my conviction.
 However, I’ve recently had a change of heart.